Ecwid/ecwid-api-docs/README.md

 # Changelog

+## November 1, 2017

+- Added legal pages support in the Ecwid REST API.
+Now you can read and modify legal pages information on merchant's behalf.
+[Learn more](https://developers.ecwid.com/api-documentation/store-information)

 ## October 31, 2017

 - Added category-related events to webhooks functionality.
 Now you can subscribe to events like: `category.created`, `category.updated` and `category.deleted`.
 [Learn more](https://developers.ecwid.com/api-documentation/webhooks)